mijnnaamisbrood/morelo/ANONYMITY_NETWORKS.md

 a transaction is sent over a Tor/I2P connection via timing analysis + size of data sent during that timeframe.
 I2P should provide better protection against this attack - its connections are not circuit based.
-However, if a node is only using I2P for broadcasting Morelo transactions, the total aggregate of I2P data would also leak information.
+However, if a node is only using I2P for broadcasting Wallstreetbets transactions, the total aggregate of I2P data would also leak information.

 #### Mitigation

 There is no current mitigation for the user right now.
-This attack is fairly sophisticated, and likely requires support from the internet host of an Morelo user.
+This attack is fairly sophisticated, and likely requires support from the internet host of an Wallstreetbets user.

 In the near future, "whitening" the amount of data sent over anonymity network connections will be performed.
 An attempt will be made to make a transaction broadcast indistinguishable from a peer timed sync command.

-### Intermittent Morelo Syncing
+### Intermittent Wallstreetbets Syncing

 If a user only runs `wallstreetbetsd` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.